Unwavering Pacemaker Implantation Surgery in Nagercoil

 Who Needs a Pacemaker Implantation Surgery?

-A pacemaker implantation surgery is recommended for patients with heart rhythm disorders, such as bradycardia.
-Bradycardia is a condition in which the heart beats slower than average, causing health issues such as fatigue, dizziness, fainting, or shortness of breath.
+Pacemaker implantation surgery is recommended for patients with heart rhythm disorders, such as bradycardia.
+Bradycardia occurs when the heart beats slower than average, causing health issues such as fatigue, dizziness, fainting, or shortness of breath.
 A pacemaker can help regulate the heart’s rhythm and improve these symptoms.

 Other conditions that may require a pacemaker include: